ondrejsvorc/DotNet-Benchmarks/README.md

 All benchmarks used **.NET 7** and **BenchmarkDotNet** library.

+## Introduction

 The purpose of these benchmarks is to help developers identify the most efficient way based on their specific use cases.

+Take the results with a grain of salt and do not micro-optimize code at the expense of readability.

+Premature optimization is just something you want to avoid.

 ## String Concatenation Benchmarks
 - **'+' operator**